blbadger/blbadger.github.io/language-representations-inputs.md

 ### Approximate Token Mapping

-So far we have seen that language model transformer blocks are non-invertible and that these models cannot distinguish between gibberish and English language.
+So far we have seen something somwhat unexpected: given some small input token array $a$ we can recover these tokens from untrained but not trained language model transformer blocks.
+This indicates that the trained model's decoder blocks (or the entire model) cannot distinguish between gibberish and a normal sentence.
 It may be wondered if this is due to the discrete nature of the input: perhaps the $\mathrm{arg \; max}$ of the pseudoinverse of $e_g$ does not find accurate tokens but maybe the second or third highest-activated index could.

 We can select the indicies of the top 5 most activated input token positions as follows: